valterc/ki2/README.md

 3. [Connect to shifting devices from Ki2](https://user-images.githubusercontent.com/1299179/204136334-c8a5a395-c6b5-4d16-a8d5-ff1fa2dd726d.mp4)
    - Open Ki2
    - Press the `+` button
-   - Make sure a wireless shifting device is nearby and that it is active
+   - Make sure a wireless shifting device is nearby and that it is active (perform a shift or press a button to wake up the shifting system)
-   - Press the `Add` button to add a device once it is found
+   - Press the `Add` button in Ki2 to add a device once it is found
-4. Configure the shifting device from Karoo (for example: rename the device)
+4. Configure the shifting device from Karoo (for example: rename the device - optional)
 5. Add the Ki2 devices to Karoo
    - Open Karoo sensors
    - Press the `+` button to add a new sensor